It’s painfully true, isn’t it?

 If you’re not using this motivator in your meetings, you’re missing out.

 After all, it’s a great way to make your employees or team members enjoy the meetings they attend.

 Here’s how you can use appreciation in your meetings:

-But how do you make meeting participants take ownership of their parts?
+But how do you make meeting participants take ownership?

 Start the meeting on a positive note and don’t dismiss ideas.
 If someone brings forward an idea that isn’t aligned with the agenda, you can suggest that your team follows up on that idea or holds a separate meeting.